Nibamot/mysql-flask-ingress/README.md

 4. delete a user by user_id: `curl -H "Content-Type: application/json" <service_URL>/delete/<user_id>`
 5. update a user's information: `curl -H "Content-Type: application/json" -d {"name": "<user_name>", "email": "<user_email>", "pwd": "<user_password>", "user_id": <user_id>} <service_URL>/update`

-## The Ingress
-Ingress basically provides external access to services within the cluster You can read more about ingress here:(https://kubernetes.io/docs/concepts/services-networking/ingress/).
-Ingress resources only work with Ingress Controllers.
-These are not started by default as part of a cluster.
-There is a list of available ingress controllers on this page(https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
-In this example we install the nginx ingress controller within minikube.